 - Have cut up fruits and vegetables readily available.

 - Have meals together as a family and model healthy eating.

 - For younger kids, use a sticker chart for trying new foods but don’t use junk food as the reward!

 - If your child needs to gain weight, talk to your doctor about healthy ways to add calories (avocado, olive oil)

 What not to do:

 - Don’t turn mealtime into a battle.
 Put food in front of them and enjoy your meal.
-If you argue then your child may use food as a control issue and may develop an unhealthy relationship with food.
+If you argue with your child, then they may use food as a control issue or to get attention and may even develop an unhealthy relationship with food.

 - Don’t reward healthy meals or other accomplishments with junk food.
 This makes the junk food more desirable and doesn’t teach your child to enjoy healthy foods on their own.